 The Philippines has been impressive in the 2022 World Competitiveness Yearbook, climbing four spots in the rankings.
 From the 52nd spot out of 64 nations in 2021, The Philippines managed to rank at the 48th place out of 63 countries in 2022.
 This was the highest-ranking that the IMD has given since placing 45th in 2020.

-Despite the improvement in the rankings, The Philippines still has a long way to go as it is still placed 13th out of 14 Asia-Pacific economies for the fifth consecutive year.
+Despite the improvement in the rankings, The Philippines still has a long way to go as it is still placed 13th out of 14 Asia-Pacific economies for the fifth consecutive year in the global competitiveness index.

 Regarding economic performance, the country’s GDP expanded by 5.7% last year.
 And in the first quarter of this year, the GDP has grown by 8.3%.
 According to the Philippine Statistics Authority, transportation and storage is the main contributor to the country’s GDP increase of 26.5%.